Learn about the accessibility and usability of Alzheimer's Society website, and how we ensure it remains

 To do this we evaluate the site with people with diverse needs, with particular attention to the accessibility of the code and service design.
 This work includes people affected by and living with dementia.

 We also use the World-Wide Web (W3C) Consortium's Web Accessibility Initiative (WAI) guidelines, principles and best practices to the highest standard which it is practical to achieve.
 However, we understand that some parts of these guidelines are now outdated.
 In these instances, we strive to make the best compromise possible.

 In addition, we provide Digital Design Guidelines for Older People.
 These include:

 - a blog post about how to design a website for people who are older;

-- an analysis framework [Google Sheets] with detailed user experience design guidelines for older people.
+- an analysis framework (within Google Sheets) with detailed user experience design guidelines for older people.

 How to contact us